 - Formal Leave of Absence– A formal leave of absence under the Student Leave Policy.
 Generally, the Student Leave Policy permits students to take a leave of absence for a full-semester, mini-semester, or for the time remaining in the semester during which the leave is taken.
 Students who take a Formal Leave of Absence drop all remaining courses for the semester and are unenrolled for the semester.
 International students must consult with the Office of International Education before considering this option due to visa implications.

 Carnegie Mellon also offers financial assistance to female students who give birth to a child:

-- Interest Free Loan – Any female student who gives birth to a child is eligible to apply for an interest-free Maternity Loan from the Office of the Dean of Student Affairs.
+- Interest Free Loan – Any female student who gives birth to a child is eligible to apply for an interest-free Maternity Loan from the Office of the Dean of Students.

 - Stipend Continuation – Doctoral students who receive an academic stipend funded by Carnegie Mellon are eligible to continue to receive stipend funding for up to six (6) weeks during a Short-Term Maternity Accommodation or a Formal Leave of Absence.
 Continued academic stipend funding may be extended by two (2) weeks, for a total of eight (8) weeks, if an absence longer than six weeks is medically necessary.

-Female students are encouraged to register with the Office of the Dean of Student Affairs ninety (90) days in advance of the anticipated delivery and should register no later than sixty (60) days in advance of the anticipated delivery.
+Female students are encouraged to register with the Office of the Dean of Students ninety (90) days in advance of the anticipated delivery and should register no later than sixty (60) days in advance of the anticipated delivery.
 At the time of registering, students will have the opportunity to consult about resources, procedures, funding options and preparation for discussing academic accommodations with the student’s academic department.
-Students should also consult with their academic advisors either before or in conjunction with registering with the Office of the Dean of Student Affairs.
+Students should also consult with their academic advisors either before or in conjunction with registering with the Office of the Dean of Students.